robotics-4-all/commlib-py/README.md

     redis_to_mqtt_topic_bridge()
 ```

-A Pattern-based Topic Bridge (MTopicBridge) example is also shown below.
+A Pattern-based Topic Bridge (PTopicBridge) example is also shown below.

 ```python
 #!/usr/bin/env python